 Luckily, choosing the right size sheet set is pretty straightforward in that it corresponds to the size of your mattress.
 For instance, if you’re sleeping on a Queen size mattress, go with a Queen size sheet set.
 However, things get a little trickier when it comes to the fitted sheet because you’ve got to pay close attention to the depth of its pockets.

 The depth of a fitted sheet’s pockets will tell you a lot about how it’s going to look and fit on your mattress.
-If you sleep on a tall mattress of 15-inches or more, you’re definitely going to want to search for deep-pocket sheets.
-Conversely, if you sleep on a more shallow mattress of 10” or shorter, a deep-pocket fitted sheet will look baggy on your bed!
+If you sleep on a tall mattress of 15 inches or more, you’re definitely going to want to search for deep-pocket sheets.
+Conversely, if you sleep on a more shallow mattress of 10 inches or shorter, a deep-pocket fitted sheet will look baggy on your bed.

-One of the great things about cotton bedding is that it’s usually very easy to care for, and every sheet set I’ve listed in this roundup requires fairly simple maintenance.
-That said, I always suggest checking the exact care instructions as detailed by the bedding brand itself in order to ensure you’re caring for the fabric properly.
+One of the great things about cotton bedding is that it’s usually very easy to care for, and every sheet set we’ve listed in this roundup requires fairly simple maintenance.
+That said, we always suggest checking the exact care instructions as detailed by the bedding brand itself in order to ensure you’re caring for the fabric properly.

 Price, Trial Periods, & Returns

-Every factor I’ve listed so far influences the price of any given sheet set, and at the end of the day, quality costs.
-The fiber length, thread count, style, and even the popularity of the bedding brand itself all contribute to the overall price of cotton bedding, but it’s important to note that price ranges quite a bit!
+Every factor we’ve listed so far influences the price of any given sheet set, and at the end of the day, quality costs.
+The fiber length, thread count, style, and even the popularity of the bedding brand itself all contribute to the overall price of cotton bedding, but it’s important to note that price ranges quite a bit.

 Sleepopolis Buying Tips

-We’re nearing the end of my guide, but before you start shopping, allow me to impart a few final tips and tricks to make your buying experience as efficient as possible.
+We’re nearing the end of this guide, but before you start shopping, allow me to impart a few final tips and tricks to make your buying experience as efficient as possible.

-- Wash After Opening – This isn’t mandatory, but I like to wash my sheets as soon as I remove them from the packaging.
+- Wash After Opening – This isn’t mandatory, but it’s recommended to wash sheets as soon as you remove them from the packaging.
 Not only will this get rid of any dust or residue it may have picked up in transit, but it’ll also shrink the bedding a little bit and get it to its true size (don’t worry — cotton bedding should only shrink a tiny bit after the first wash).